Raja-09/Merkle-Tree/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Hash_Tree.svg/1920px-Hash_Tree.svg.png" />
 In this image, we see an input of data broken up into blocks labeled L1 though L4.
 Each of these blocks are hashed using some hash function.
 Then each pair of nodes are recursively hashed until we reach the root node, which is a hash of all nodes below it.

 # Algorithm

 **Time Complexity**
 Merkle trees have very little overhead when compared with hash lists.
 Binary Merkle trees, like the one pictured above, operate similarly to binary search trees in that their depth is bounded by their branching factor, 2.
 Included below is worst-case analysis for a Merkle tree with a branching factor of kk.

   <img src = "./merkletreeTC.png" />

+# Applications
+  - **Version Control System :** Git, a distributed version control system, is one of the most widely used.
+It is used to handle projects by programmers from all around the world.
+  - **Interplanetary File System**, a peer-to-peer distributed protocol, is another suitable implementation.
+It's also open-source, allowing computers to join and use a centralized file system.
+  - **Amazon DynamoDB and Apache Cassandra** use it during the data replication process.
+These No-SQL distributed databases use Merkle trees to control discrepancies.

  # References
+  - wikipedia
+  - Github : Simone Stephani
+  - Github : richpl
+  - Github : piotrmurach
-    -
+  - GeeksForGeeks